 They end up having problems walking, standing and curling up into a ball.
 They will regularly fall over as the disease takes hold, damaging their nerves.
 There is no cure or treatment for this disease, resulting in premature death.

 Skin diseases need to be treated promptly as they can lead to infections.
 Mites and ringworm can cause skins and quill problems resulting in dry and flaky skin with skin crusts causing pain.

-Dry cat biscuits can help in reducing plaque build-up on their teeth avoiding gum related problems, infections and severe dental issues like abscesses.
-Tumours can cause form in and around their mouth and other areas of their body leading to painful symptoms.
+Dry cat biscuits can help in reducing plaque build-up on their teeth avoiding gum related problems, infections, and severe dental issues like abscesses.
+Tumors can cause form in and around their mouth and other areas of their body leading to painful symptoms.

 Medicines given by vets can sometimes cause fatal reactions or leave the pygmy hedgehogs health in bad shape.
 As pygmy hedgehogs are not a common pet, many vets may not understand the implications of the medicine they use.
 So it’s vitally important some further research is done on any medicine proposed.